maierfelix/Iroh/API.md

 ### Getting started

 The idea behind Iroh is simple.
 You attach listeners to your code and as soon as the specified code part is reached, it will fire.
-You can listen for calls, returns, loops or any other supported code expression type.
+You can listen for calls, returns, loops or any other supported code types.

-Iroh's event listeners are named in regard to [EStree](https://github.com/estree/estree/blob/master/es5.md) which is an AST specification format for JavaScript.
+Iroh's listeners are named in regard to [EStree](https://github.com/estree/estree/blob/master/es5.md) which is an AST specification format for JavaScript.

 The pipeline of Iroh is: